AlexanderIsom/TimeLineup/README.md

 paste the values you previously copied from the supabase console into the .env file

-supabase is setup with 3 auth providers, google, github and discord.
-You can use any of these to login to the app but you will need to setup their oauth on their own sites and add them to the .env file with the matching variable. make sure when setting up each oauth that the redirect uri is set to the supabase "_api url_/auth/v1/callback"
+in this repo supabase is configured for use with 3 auth providers Google, Github and Discord.
+You can use any of these to login to the app but you will need to setup each oauth on the providers website and add the client id and secrets to the .env file accordingly. make sure when setting up each oauth that the redirect uri is set to the supabase "_api url_/auth/v1/callback"

 once your chosen oauth provider is setup and added to the .env file, re-start the supabase docker conatiner to enable auth with the .env values